Amazon Keyspaces: How it works - Amazon Keyspaces (for Apache Cassandra)

 • Clustering column – The optional clustering column portion of your primary key determines how the data is clustered and sorted within each partition.
 If you include a clustering column in your primary key, the clustering column can have one or more columns.
 If there are multiple columns in the clustering column, the sorting order is determined by the order that the columns are listed in the clustering column, from left to right.

-For more information about NoSQL design and Amazon Keyspaces, see NoSQL design for Amazon Keyspaces.
-For more information about Amazon Keyspaces and data modeling, see Data modeling in Amazon Keyspaces (for Apache Cassandra).
+For more information about NoSQL design and Amazon Keyspaces, see Key differences and design principles of NoSQL design.
+For more information about Amazon Keyspaces and data modeling, see Data modeling best practices: recommendations for designing data models.

 Accessing Amazon Keyspaces from an application

 Amazon Keyspaces (for Apache Cassandra) implements the Apache Cassandra Query Language (CQL) API, so you can use CQL and Cassandra drivers that you already use.
 Updating your application is as easy as updating your Cassandra driver or cqlsh configuration to point to the Amazon Keyspaces service endpoint.
-For more information about the required credentials, see How to create and configure Amazon credentials for Amazon Keyspaces.
+For more information about the required credentials, see Create and configure Amazon credentials for Amazon Keyspaces.

 Note